Unintended Consequences (novel)

 Unintended Consequences is a novel by John Ross, first published in 1996 by Accurate Press.
 The story chronicles the history of gun culture, gun rights, and gun control in the United States from the early 20th century through the late 1990s.
 Although clearly a work of fiction, the story is heavily laced with historical fact, including historical figures who play minor supporting roles.
-The protagonist is very active in competitive shooting sports, as is the author; so unusually detailed and intricate facts, figures, and explanations of firearms-related topics ornament the narrative and drive the plot.
+The protagonist—just like the author himself—is very active in competitive shooting sports, so unusually detailed and intricate facts, figures, and explanations of firearms-related topics ornament the narrative and drive the plot.

 The cover has a picture of Lady Justice being assaulted by an ATF agent.

 The book was listed by The New York Times Sunday Book Review as one of the most sought after out-of-print books of 2013.